alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 the ordering between columns if each column was used identically.

-Since it seems likely we'll do pairing, let's solve a few from both columns, that'll make it more likely we find a pair first **(prioritize important clues)**.
+Since it seems likely we'll do pairing, let's solve a few from both columns, since having progress on both will make it easier to find a pair **(prioritize important clues)**.

 <div class="shaded" markdown="1">